 - Adopted Father: Luke Duncan, Starfleet Fleet Admiral (deceased)

 - Adopted Mother: Nicola Duncan, Starfleet Captain of the USS Tereshkova (NCC-89894)

 Max was born in 2365 to Captain Nathan Harrison and Lieutenant Commander Lianne Harrison on board the Federation starship, USS Roehampton (NCC-72021).
-Born to a ship’s captain and its chief medical officer, meant that Max did not see a lot of his parents by the time he started his full time education.
-For most of his childhood he was looked after either by his teachers or by friends’ parents when his parents were on duty.
+Born to a ship’s captain and its chief medical officer, meant that Max did not see a lot of his parents by the time he started his full-time education.
+For most of his childhood, he was looked after either by his teachers or by his friends’ parents when his parents were on duty.
 He became extremely close to his father’s first officer, Commander Luke Duncan, and chief science officer, Lieutenant Commander Nicola Sand.
 As a result of this, the young couple eventually became his godparents.
 Luke and Max would spend a lot of time together on the holodeck or playing a range of sports.

 Max would have to deal with tragedy at an early age when his mother was killed in a shuttlecraft accident during an away team.
 His mother’s death caused his father to become depressed and unfit for duty.
 As a result of this, his father asked if his first officer would take care of Max once he had dealt with his own issues.
 Max moved in with Luke, while his father was off the ship for two months and would be looked after by the young commander in between shifts.
 Nicola would also help out where she could too.

 When his father did return to command, the relationship between son and father was highly strained as Max had grown a close bond with Luke (unintentionally of course).
 Both he and his father would spend many weeks and months in therapy with the ship’s El-Aurian counsellor, Lieutenant Commander Tashanti.